 Let me give you some current and sobering stats to consider:

-- Cold calling also called sales prospecting has a lead to opportunity rate ranging from .9%.
-Source: Marketo.
+- Cold calling also called sales prospecting has a lead-to-opportunity rate of .9%.
+Source: Marketo

 - It takes 18 calls to connect with a buyer today.
 Source: Hubspot

 - Email open rates vary widely – from 3% to more than 30%.
 Source: Email Marketing Statistics 2016 by Dave Chaffey via Smart Insights